delhatch/PiPod_Zero2W/README.md

 <H3>Motivation</H3>
 <p>I created this version to:</p>
 <ul><li>Change from the <b>Raspberry Pi Zero</b> to the <b>Pi Zero 2 W</b>.</li>
-<li>To document all of the steps necessary to create the PiPod from scratch, starting with a new Pi Zero 2 W.</li></ul>
+<li>To document all of the steps necessary to create the PiPod from scratch, starting with a brand new Pi Zero 2 W.</li></ul>
 <H3>Benefits</H3>
 <ul><li>The <b>Pi Zero 2 W</b> has built-in wifi, which makes it easier to install software and updates.</li>
 <li>Easy to transfer music files, via SFTP over wifi, from a laptop to the PiPod (using WinSCP, for example.)</li>